Arab League: Politics and administration

 Headquarters of the Arab League, Cairo.

-The Arab League is a political organization which tries to help integrate its members economically, and solve conflicts involving member states without asking for foreign assistance.
+The Arab League is a political organisation which tries to help integrate its members economically, and solve conflicts involving member states without asking for foreign assistance.
 It possesses elements of a state representative parliament while foreign affairs are often conducted under UN supervision.

 The Charter of the Arab League endorsed the principle of an Arab nation-state while respecting the sovereignty of the individual member states.
 The internal regulations of the Council of the League and the committees were agreed in October 1951.
 Those of the Secretariat-General were agreed in May 1953.

 Since then, governance of the Arab League has been based on the duality of supra-national institutions and the sovereignty of the member states.
 Preservation of individual statehood derived its strengths from the natural preference of ruling elites to maintain their power and independence in decision making.
-Moreover, the fear of the richer that the poorer may share their wealth in the name of Arab nationalism, the feuds among Arab rulers, and the influence of external powers that might oppose Arab unity can be seen as obstacles towards a deeper integration of the league.
+Moreover, feuds among Arab rulers, and the influence of external powers that might oppose Arab unity can be seen as obstacles towards a deeper integration of the league.

 Mindful of their previous announcements in support of the Arabs of Palestine the framers of the Pact were determined to include them within the League from its inauguration.
 This was done by means of an annex that declared: